 Ensure that you comply with this step so that your exposure, ISO and shutter are consistent from one image to another.
 Once that has been configured, click on the Litchi logo in the top left corner and choose PANO.

 Then click the PANO settings button on the center-left of the screen.
-If you desire, you can adjust the way panorama is to be captured but I prefer to use the default configuration which is 3 rows and 8 photographs per row and I have achieved decent results.
+If you desire, you can adjust the way aerial panoramas are to be captured but I prefer to use the default configuration which is 3 rows and 8 photographs per row and I have achieved decent results.

 Now, click on Start at the bottom to start capturing all images.